Curricular Practical Training Regulations

-The most recent US Citizenship and Immigration Service (USCIS) regulations governing Curricular Practical Training took effect on January 1, 2003.
-These regulations apply to all students in F-1 status – those who were in the United States on or before January 1, 2003 and those who entered after that date.
+The most recent U.S. Citizenship and Immigration Service (USCIS) regulations governing Curricular Practical Training took effect Jan.
+1, 2003.
+These regulations apply to all students in F-1 status — those who were in the United States on or before Jan.
+1, 2003, and those who entered after that date.

 When do I need authorization for curricular practical training?